Determining Your Chances Of A Flood

 Floods occur year round, for any number of reasons, and in all areas of the country.
 Unless you’re fortunate enough to have a home on a pinnacle somewhere, chances are very good that you will have to deal with the threat of a flood at some point.
 The question then becomes how much of a flood risk does your area have?

-When you stop to think that more than 90% of all presidentially declared disasters involve flooding, and that major flood damage can be inflicted by even minor flooding events, then it becomes all the more important to determine the flood risk for your community, and take the proper steps to protect yourself, your family, and your possessions.
+When you stop to think that more than 90% of all presidentially declared disasters involve flooding that causes significant water damage.
+For that reason, it is important to determine the flood risk for your community and take the proper steps to protect yourself, your family, and your possessions.

 FEMA also provides online copies of flood maps for free, and the maps may be downloaded for a small fee.
 Flood maps are also kept on file at the local library.
 These maps can identify existing flood hazards and the risks associated with them, as well as providing information on the base elevation for a given area.

 Historic weather patterns are another means through which flood threats can be determined since history has a habit of repeating itself, these past patterns can be used to predict what the coming years may bring, allowing property owners to make the appropriate preparations.

 Anyone with a standard 30-year mortgage has a 1 in 4 chance of experiencing flooding during the life of that mortgage, and you’re five times more likely to experience a fire than a flood.
 Even more telling, almost a quarter of all flood-related claims come from areas that are described as low to moderate risk areas.
 This is proof positive that no one is immune from the threat of flooding.